hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_user.rst

       can authenticate using their certificatesr.
 In which case, the user will not be prompted for their CSV2 password.

+* **password** (String(128)):

+      Is the user password to authenticate with CSV2.
+If the user is not authenticating with any other methd, CSV2 will prompt the user for this value.

+* **is_superuser** (Boolean):

+      If set to 1, the user is considered a super user and has all rights and privileges.
+Otherwise, the user is a normal user and only has privileges within a group.

+* **join_date** (Integer):

+      A system generated timestamp indicating when this username was first added.

 * **default_group** (String(32)):

       A user preference indicating their default group of all the groups they